dsbowen/hemlock/docs_md/setup/wsl.md

 Python 3.x.x
 ```

-If you don't have python intalled on your WSL distribution, [download python here](https://www.python.org/downloads/).
+If you don't have python intalled on your WSL distribution, <a href="https://www.python.org/downloads/" target="_blank">download python here</a>.
 I recommend python3.6, rather than the latest version.
 Why?
 Because heroku, my recommended method of app deployment, uses python3.6, meaning that if you develop in python3.7+ and deploy in python3.6, you may encounter compatibility issues.

 Update your package lists: